Alumni stories

 Marko Mandić

-Marko Mandić (Generation 2018/2019) is a Junior Researcher at the Institute of Social Sciences.
+Marko Mandic is a research intern at the Institute of Social Sciences.
+Class of 2018/2019.”

 Milica Topalović

-Milica Topalović (Generation 2018/2019) is a Project Assistant at the International Organization for Migration.
+Milica Topalović is a project assistant at the International Organization for Migration.
+Class of 2018/2019.

 Srđan Hercigonja

-Finally, this master’s program provided me with a great opportunity to become better acquainted with the methodologies and ways of researching issues in the field of international security (but also beyond), which is necessary for every student, regardless of whether he or she plans to professionally deal with international security and the security sector, or to continue his academic development in doctoral or other academic programs.
+Finally, this master’s program provided me with an excellent opportunity to better acquaint myself with methodologies and research methods in the field of international security (and beyond), which is essential for every student, regardless of whether they plan to pursue a professional career in international security and the security sector or continue their academic development in doctoral or other academic programs.”

 Maja Bjeloš

-Maja Bjeloš (Generation 2008/2009) is a researcher at the Belgrade Center for Security Policy
+Maja Bjeloš is a researcher at the Belgrade Centre for Security Policy, Class of 2008/2009.

 Vuk Velebit